Wangscape/Wangscape/doc/algorithm.md

 Wangscape's input is:
 * A set of image files containing your source terrain tiles.
-* A set of configurations files describing the locations of the source terrain tiles and how to combine them into tilesets.
-This includes:
+* A set of configuration files describing the locations of the source terrain tiles and how to combine them into tilesets.
+The exact format is specified in the [options schema](./schemas/options_schema.json), and includes:
   * The resolution (in pixels) of tiles used.
   * The image file and offset within the image of each terrain.
   * A set of terrain cliques (see [Terrain hypergraph](#terrain-hypergraph)).
   * Filenames of noise module groups used for [generating corner masks](#generating-corner-masks).
   * Which method is used to convert noise values into corner masks ([generating corner masks](#generating-corner-masks)).
+* A set of JSON files describing module groups used to [generate noise values](#generating-noise-values).

 Wangscape's output is:
 * A set of image files, each one containing a full corner Wang tileset for a subset of the input terrain types,